 Why not use your home-made compost for your houseplants, offer it to your neighbours with gardens, donate it to a school or community garden or check for local compost heaps.
 There are loads of places that can make use of your organic waste, particularly if you are handing them your home-made compost for free!
 There are also compost pick-up services like Veolia and food waste recycling services such as Biffa that can come to your home or place of work to take your food waste off your hands, ensuring that it is put to good use.
 Recycling food waste has never been easier!

 At UpCircle, we’re determined to leave the planet better than we found it.
 We inspire others to lead less wasteful, sustainable lives by repurposing leftover natural ingredients.
 What once might have been considered waste is given a new life by being turned into some of our skin-loving beauty products.
-With every tube of body scrub, bottle of face serum and bar of soap that we make, we are saving valuable natural ingredients from landfill.
+With every tube of body scrub, bottle of peptide serum and bar of soap that we make, we are saving valuable natural ingredients from landfill.
 Why not join us on our zero-waste mission by becoming an UpCircler?